 1. Energy Efficiency Clause

-1.4.
-Upon request, the [Parties] shall disclose to one another all information required to calculate the EEOI for the requested period.
-This information is to be disclosed within seven (7) days after completion of the relevant voyage or within seven (7) days of the relevant information becoming available (whichever is the earlier).
+1.4 Upon request, the [parties] shall disclose to one another all information required to calculate the EEOI for the requested period.
+This information is to be disclosed within seven (7) days of completion of the relevant voyage or within seven (7) days of the relevant information becoming available (whichever is the earlier).